vmartinv/whatsapp-bot/README.md

 simulating a fake webcam.
 This setup is complicated but guarantees that it doesn't get banned and also it can be fully automatized.

+# Features

+- /url: Given a link it can get a screenshot of the page.
+If it's a video it will send the video.
+- /camera: Takes a picture using the webcam and sends it.

 # Setup
 1. Setup an Android Emulator (I used android-studio to create a Google Pixel with API 28, but other versions should work fine)
 2. Install Whatsapp in the emulator and register it with a number (don't use your personal number as you can eventually get banned)
 3. Install the Python libraries:
         > pip install -r requirements.txt
-4. Install v4l2loopback kernel module (we need linux)
+4. Install v4l2loopback kernel module (we need linux) and gst-launch-1.0.
 5. Close the emulator and run `./run_emulator.sh` (you should adjust the name of the emulator)
 6. Run `python2 whatsappbot.py` to finally run the bot.
 7. The bot will put the QR on the fake webcam.
 Go to Whatsapp on the emulator and scan the QR in order to login into Whatsapp web.